MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) When creating your model, use BigQuery's TRANSFORM clause to define preprocessing steps.
 At prediction time, use BigQuery's ML.EVALUATE clause without specifying any transformations on the raw input data.`

-**Quick reason:** When creating your model, use BigQuery's TRANSFORM clause to define preprocessing steps.
-At prediction time, use BigQuery's ML.EVALUATE clause without specifying any t...

 <details>
 <summary>Full explanation</summary>